metal3d/fedora-helm/README.md

 Then choose wich package to install

 - "helm" package is the standalone version
-- "lv2-helm" is the plugin to be able to use it as LV2 plugin (eg. in Ardour, Rosegarder, and so on)
+- "lv2-helm" is the plugin to be able to use it as LV2 plugin (eg. in Ardour, Rosegarden, and so on)

 ```
 sudo dnf install helm